declan-haojin/AES-Dataset/README.md

 ## License

-This dataset is licensed under the Apache License - see the [LICENSE.md](https://github.com/declan-haojin/AES-Dataset/blob/master/LICENSE) file for details
+This dataset is licensed under the MIT License - see the [LICENSE.md](https://github.com/declan-haojin/AES-Dataset/blob/master/LICENSE) file for details

 ## Acknowledgments